Jkker/bandit-game-architecture/README.md

 [clients/java/Client.java](clients/java/Client.java): Developed and tested with Java 17

-The Proxy server is required to be running before the client can connect to it. `run.sh` includes the command to run the proxy server alongside your Java client.
+The Proxy server is required to be running before the client can connect to it. `run.sh` includes the command to run the proxy server alongside your C++ client.

 ```sh